 It is ultimately the responsibility of the facility owners to ensure all monitoring is completed and results are submitted timely to the Department.

-The information provided in these letters is a good faith assessment of the monitoring requirements for each system and we have sought to provide accurate information.
-Questions about the letter should be directed to the assigned county inspector (see Inspector List above).
+The information provided in these spreadsheets are a good faith assessment of the monitoring requirements for each system and we have sought to provide accurate information.
+Questions about the schedules should be directed to the assigned county inspector (see Inspector List above).

 We strongly encourage all systems to conduct sampling early within the designated monitoring periods.
 This will allow time for resamples, if necessary.

-To obtain your systems letter: Click on the county name to open a file listing all CWS and NTNC systems in Public Water System (PWS) ID Number order.
-Lists are Adobe Acrobat files, (Download the free Reader Software from Adobe).
-After you open the file, you may then use the find function (the find field in the Edit menu on the Adobe toolbar) to locate your specific system.
-Or right click and choose search from the popup menu to find your system by name or ID number.
+To locate your systems monitoring schedule, Click on the county name to open an Excel Spreadsheet listing all CWS and NTNC systems in Public Water System (PWS) ID Number order.
+After you open the file, you may then use the find function or Ctrl-F to locate your specific system.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.